 The Purple mattress made waves in the bedding industry when they introduced a bed manufactured from a gel-like material called Hyper-Elastic Polymer, so they made a pillow with the same technology.
 They also added a more traditional model to their catalog for folks who don’t want to stray too far outside of the box with their bedding products.

 MyPillow skipped the mattress making and went straight to selling pillows.
 Unlike Purple who made their name as a popular online mattress brand, MyPillow got their name out there through TV advertising.
 And boy did it do wonders for them.
-Now the brand has earned themselves a spot as one of the top selling mail-order products in history.
+Now the brand has earned itself a spot as one of the top-selling mail-order products in history.
+It’s worth noting that major retailers like Bed, Bath and Beyond and Kohl’s dropped MyPillow in early January 2021 after the CEO of the company got involved in politics.

 The inside cover feels similar to a recreational basketball jersey—but softer.
 The pillow is also a whopping 10 lbs, so it’s pretty dang heavy and you’d certainly be the reigning pillow fight champion with it.
 One caveat we have is the white powder that covers the Hyper-Elastic Polymer.
 It’s 100% safe and non-toxic, but it gets messy once you take the cover off.